Beariddle/Blocklist/README.md

 # Beariddle Nuisances
-Personal filterlists for uBlock Origin.
+Personal filterlist(s) for uBlock Origin.
+Used for either excluding, blocking or cosmetically hiding stuff based on personal preferences.